yuzie007/upho/README.rst

 ^^^^^^^^^^^^^^^
 Frequency pitch (THz).

---nosquared
+--squared
 ^^^^^^^^^^^
-Use raw frequencies instead of Squared frequencies.
+Use squared frequencies instead of raw frequencies.

 Not yet (possible bugs)
 -----------------------